 - You may have a smaller or larger frame or stature than that person.
 If you are smaller, the 400cc implant may look larger on you relative to that person, and if you are larger in stature, the implant may look smaller on you.

 - Your natural breast shape is unique.
 The implant is only going to enhance the size of your breasts—not necessarily the original shape.

 In short, your existing breast tissue and anatomy dictate what size implants you would need to achieve your desired look.
-The years of experience that our surgeons have allow them to give patients suggestions that would give them the results they are looking for.
+The years of experience that our top Columbus plastic surgeon has allow them to give patients suggestions that would give them the results they are looking for.